knpuniversity/rest/knpu/plan.md

 - should mention all of the HTTP methods somewhere, and that you could support HEAD and options if you want

+- some sort of /me endpoint, or a way to get "my" programmers

+- use Symfony's Form component?

 ### Questions